NationalSecurityAgency/ghidra/DevGuide.md

 gradle -I gradle/support/fetchDependencies.gradle
 ```

-Download Maven Central dependencies and setup the repository for development.
+Download Maven Central dependencies and set up the repository for development.
 By default, these
 will be stored at `$HOME/.gradle/`.
 ```
 gradle prepdev
 ```

 Clean up repository build files.
 In rare circumstances this may be necessary after a `git pull` to
-fix unexplainable compilation errors.
+fix unexplained compilation errors.
 ```
 gradle clean
 ```